Total Drama All-Stars and Pahkitew Island: Episodes

 The first part consisting of thirteen episodes is an all-star season using fourteen returning characters from the two previous seasons, while the last thirteen episodes consist of a new cast introducing fourteen new characters.
-Both halves are part of the 26 episodes that Cartoon Network ordered in 2012.
-Cartoon Network aired the whole season first starting on September 10, 2013 on Tuesdays at 7:00 p.m.
-EST in the United States, with Teletoon airing the season later on January 9, 2014 at 7:00 p.m.
+Both halves with 13 episodes each are part of the 26 episodes that Cartoon Network ordered in 2012.
+Cartoon Network aired the whole season first starting on September 10, 2013, on Tuesdays at 7:00 p.m.
+EST in the United States, with Teletoon airing the season later on January 9, 2014, at 7:00 p.m.
 EST.

 This season also features the 100th episode of the entire series which was aired in Canada on February 27, 2014.
 The 100th episode of the series is the 9th episode of this season, "Zeek and Ye Shall Find".
 All episodes for the fifth season are 21 minutes and 20 seconds long, all of them much shorter than previous seasons.
 This is the first season to feature a 20-second intro, as every other previous season had a full one-minute intro section.